isomerpages/moe-stmargaretsec/_programmes/Aesthetic Development/GCE 'N' and 'O' Level Art Programme.md

 description: ""
 third_nav_title: Aesthetic Development
 ---
 We offer GCE 'N' and 'O' Level Art for our students.
 The Art programme is a two or three-year course starting at Secondary Three and ending with the GCE 'O’ or 'N' Level examinations at the end of Secondary Four or Five.
 The Art syllabus comprises Studio Practice and Study of Visual Arts (SOVA).
-The creation of artworks and the critical appraisal of artists and artworks are two modes of learning that are central to a balanced art education.These components provide students with diverse learning experiences and skills in visual literacy.
+The creation of artworks and the critical appraisal of artists and artworks are two modes of learning that are central to a balanced art education.
+These components provide students with diverse learning experiences and skills in visual literacy.

 Aims
 ----